feos-org/feos-core/README.md

 Core traits and functionalities for the `feos` project.

-The crate makes use of [generalized (hyper-) dual numbers](https://github.com/itt-ustutt/num-dual) to generically calcualte exact partial derivatives from Helmholtz energy equations of state.
+The crate makes use of [generalized (hyper-) dual numbers](https://github.com/itt-ustutt/num-dual) to generically calculate exact partial derivatives from Helmholtz energy equations of state.
 The derivatives are used to calculate
 - **properties**,
 - **critical points**,
 - and **phase equilibria**.